Merging (originally called Import)

 Behavior

-When an import statement is processed:
+When a merge statement is processed:

 - The parser reads and parses the imported file